Bad colors with Canon 5D Mark II (esp with dark photos)

 It seems to me that having the same base curve for all Canon cameras doesn't really work nicely...

-#9 Updated by Pascal de Bruijn almost 6 years ago
+#9 Updated by Pascal de Bruijn about 6 years ago

 I do see there is a difference, however, all similar cases until now could be explained by dynamic camera processing (which is impossible to reliably replicate).